workshop image

 • stringApplab

-Lab Practical (Veronique Voisin)exploring tools for scRNA and/or cell-cell interaction
+Lab Practical (Veronique Voisin)exploring tools for scRNA and/or cell-cell communication

 Module 7: Review of the tools in an integrated workflow – Part1.
 (Veronique Voisin/Ruth Isserlin/ Chaitra Sarathy)